cxn304/cxn304/README.md

 - 👋 Hi, I’m @cxn304
-- 👀 I’m interested in algorithm
+- 👀 I’m interested in algorithm and signal processing
-- 🌱 I’m currently learning CNN and image processing

 <!---
 cxn304/cxn304 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.